-: select University of Maine System and use your MaineStreet login and password.
+Login into the DMPTool: select University of Maine System and use your MaineStreet login and password.

 Find data management plan requirements by funding agency (from DMPTool).

-DigitalCommons at UMaine provides access to the scholarly, educational, and creative works of the University of Maine community.
+DigitalCommons at UMaine provides access to scholarly, educational, and creative works from the University of Maine community.
 It is coordinated by Raymond H. Fogler Library and is supported by the Office of the Senior Vice President and Provost, the College of Education and Human Development, the Honors College, the College of Liberal Arts and Sciences, and the Division of Lifelong Learning.

 Fogler Library is working with the Advanced Computing Group to link scholarly articles in Digital Commons with the associated data archived in Maine Dataverse.

-NOTE: The use of Digital Commons and the Dataverse Network to fulfill sponsor public access requirements is intended for instances when a sponsor gives its funded researcher the latitude to select a repository(ies) in which to store and disseminate her/his subject research results.
+NOTE: The use of Digital Commons and the Dataverse Network to fulfill sponsor public access requirements is intended for instances when a sponsor gives its funded researcher the latitude to select a repository(ies) in which to store and disseminate their subject research results.
 This is most likely to be the case with private sponsors.
 Federal funding agencies are required by law to designate the repository(ies) to be utilized.